m-01101101/product-analytics/fight-churn/creating-customer-metrics.md

 > I use “proximity” to capture the idea that a metric “close” in “causal space” (e.g. in a path along a causal DAG) to policies you are capable of changing.

 We must choose a metric with higher proximity and rely on a theory about how that is useful for some ultimate goal — a sacrifice of faithfulness.
 We sometimes call this strategy a proxy metric, acknowledging that it may not be exactly what we care about, but that is a concept on which we can detect effects.

+__"Good behavioural metrics are the most important step in a successful churn analysis"__ _-- Carl Gold_

+## Creating customer metrics

+Feature engineering - find some notes

+Use sliding windows, for example, rather than a monthly calculation use a moving 28 day window.

+Human behaviour often follows weekly cycles.
+Consequently, it is best to measure using time windows that are multiples of 7 days.

+## QA

+It's important to run quality assurance (QA) tests on the underlying events data.
+Customer event data in data warehouses is often unreliable.
+This unreliability can manifest in different ways; for example, events can be lost on the network before they reach the data warehouse.
+In general, event data does not receive a lot of scrutiny.